Teen charged in fatal crash Friday night in Oak Ridge, troopers say

-OAK RIDGE — A Greensboro teenager faces charges in a crash Friday night that killed a 19-year-old passenger and seriously injured two other passengers, according to the North Carolina State Highway Patrol.
+OAK RIDGE — A Greensboro teenager faces charges in a crash Friday night that killed two 19-year-old passengers and seriously injured another passenger, according to the state Highway Patrol.

-Jeffrey Robert Jones, 19, of High Point, died at the scene, the news release said.
+Jeffrey Robert Jones of High Point died at the scene and Zach Porter Williamson of Greensboro died later, troopers said.

-Additional passengers, Zach Porter Williamson, 19, of Greensboro, and Tavis Derek Williamson, 19, of Kernersville, along with Stevens were seriously injured and transported to Wake Forest Baptist Medical Center, the news release said.
+Stevens was seriously injured along with 19-year-old passenger Tavis Derek Williamson of Kernersville, troopers said.
+They were taken to Wake Forest Baptist Medical Center, according to the release.
 A spokesman for Wake Forest Baptist said he was unable to provide any information about their conditions as of late Saturday morning.

 A spokesman for the highway patrol also was unable to provide any updated information early Saturday about the teenagers’ conditions.